sisyphus-cv-lab/MODNet-ModelCompression/README.md

 ---

-Comparison of the fine-tune and train-from-scratch
+### Comparison of performance between fine-tune and train-from-scratch

 |                  | fine-tune | train-from-scratch |
 | ---------------- | --------- | ------------------ |